pymongo/lints/README.md

 - [ ] add f32 cast to f64 precession lost lint(check f32 cast to f64 and warn precession lost(clippy::pedantic has `f64 as f32` checking))
 - [x] add ui_test similar to dylint::ui_test or rustc/clippy ui_test
+- [ ] use a readable diff tool for ui test, better than dtolnay/dissimilar used by rust-analyzer